nitlang/nit/doc/manual/basic_type.md

 Literal strings are enclosed within quotes (`"`).
 To insert a value
 inside a literal string, include the values inside braces (`{}`).
-Braces has to be escaped.
+Braces have to be escaped.
-`+` is the concatenation operator but is less efficient than the brace form.
+`+` is the concatenation operator, but is less efficient than the brace form.

 ~~~
 var j = 5